marcshake/larablog/readme.md

 ## Installation

-**Warning: When installing this software, the Database will be reset and reseeded as long as this is not a stable branch**

 * Clone the repository
 * Make sure, you have ``composer`` and ``nodejs`` installed
 * copy ``.env.example`` to ``.env`` and edit your Database-Connection.